Saudi-led coalition frees Yemen rebels in peace gesture

 The spokesman, Basheer Omar, said there would be three ICRC flights from the Saudi city of Abha to Aden.

-The conflict pits Yemen’s Saudi-backed government, officially based in Aden, against the Iran-aligned Houthis.
+The conflict pits Yemen’s Saudi-backed government, officially based in Aden, against the Iran-aligned Huthis.

 It has killed hundreds of thousands of people and pushed the Arab world’s poorest country to the brink of famine.

-It has also featured Houthi strikes on neighbouring Saudi Arabia and the United Arab Emirates, another member of the coalition.
+It has also featured Huthi strikes on neighbouring Saudi Arabia and the United Arab Emirates, another member of the coalition.

 But a renewable two-month truce that went into effect in early April has provided a rare respite from violence in much of the country, and has seen oil tankers begin arriving at the port of Hodeida, potentially easing fuel shortages in Sanaa and elsewhere.